 It has been estimated that Canada wastes $31 billion worth of food a year.
 Food in landfills produces a gas that has methane, which is one of the main contributors to climate change.
 The environmental impact of wasted food is staggering – the United Nation’s Food and Agriculture Organization (FAO) estimates that global food wastage is one of the top 3 emitters of CO2 (after USA & China) and covers 1.4 billion hectacres of land.

-Our food recovery programs remove quality food from the waste stream, reducing methane gas production, preserving the resources that went into growing, harvesting, processing, packaging, transporting, storing and marketing the food that is recovered and donated to us.
+Our food rescue programs remove quality food from the waste stream, reducing methane gas production, preserving the resources that went into growing, harvesting, processing, packaging, transporting, storing and marketing the food that is rescued and donated to us.